 Learn how exercise psychology is used in a real-life fitness setting.

 Although the complexities of a group taper can be daunting, the basic structure of a segment of relative rest

 following the regular season followed by a time of serious training culminating in a taper is a reasonable strategy for team coaches to adopt.

-Advanced Cardiovascular Exercise Physiology eBook
+Advanced Environmental Exercise Physiology

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.